askcloudarchitech/askcloudarchitech/asksitestatic/content/posts/tutorials/local-kubernetes-startup-script/index.md

 ### Local repository

 This script installs the Kind local registry.
-You can read more about there [here](https://kind.sigs.k8s.io/docs/user/local-registry/)
+You can read more about that [here](https://kind.sigs.k8s.io/docs/user/local-registry/).
+Essentially, this script allows you to push your containers to a local registry instead of Docker hub or other public registries so you can test things out.

 ### Ingress controller

+This script installs the NGINX ingress controller Kubernetes automatically.
+One feature that always seems missing from a local Kubernetes cluster is a way to use Ingress objects properly.
+This script handles that part for you.
+Just create an ingress for the localhost domain and you are all set.

+### Simple up and down

+As mentioned above, this local Kubernetes startup script has a super simple command which will save you a ton of time in the long run.
+Just run `lk8s up` and `lk8s down`.
+It's that simple.